 But the crackdown is not simple.

 Hezbollah is not simply a terrorist organization but has evolved further.
 Hezbollah is one of the major political parties in Lebanon.
-The USA had many times threaten Lebanon to either get rid of Hezbollah or the aid from the USA will cease.
+The USA has many times threatened Lebanon to either get rid of Hezbollah or the aid from the USA will cease.
 Lebanon cannot simply get rid of Hezbollah as Hezbollah’s army is larger than Lebanon’s and also they provide security to Lebanon, as already country is surrounded by its adversaries.
-Still, many in Lebanese condemns Hezbollah and protest in 2011 occurred particularly against Hezbollah.
+Still, many in Lebanon condemns Hezbollah and protest in 2011 occurred particularly against Hezbollah.

 On 29th October, President Hariri resigned seeing the conditions getting out of hand.
 The size of protesters increased and the army is deployed in Beirut.
 Fuel and medicine shortages reported.
 Restriction on withdraw of hard currency imposed by private banks.
 On 6th and 7th November, students also joined the protest, as they fear that the country doesn’t have any future and they do not want to leave their nation.
 Hopes that Hariri should revoke his resignation are still alive, as it is hard to find his substitute as he has very strong international support.